frees-io/freestyle/docs/src/main/tut/docs/integrations/doobie.md

 val task = doobieFrees.exec[Task]
 ```

-To check if we actually get Alonzo Church as a `Person` we can use `Task#unsafeRunSync` in this example.
+To check if we actually get Alonzo Church as a `Person`, we can use `Task#unsafeRunSync` in this example:

 ```tut:book
 task.unsafeRunSync.toOption